Far-right politics in Serbia: Obraz

 Obraz had organised attacks against homosexuals throughout the 2000s.
 It was banned in 2012 by the Constitutional Court, although it re-registered under a similar name.

 Obraz was founded in the mid-1990s by a group of students who had published a magazine under an eponymous name.
 Nebojša M. Krstić led the organisation until his death in 2001, after which Mladen Obradović succeeded him in 2003.
 Under Obradović's leadership, Obraz formed connections with far-right groups from Romania, Slovakia, France, Italy, and Spain.
 Since its inception, Obraz has organised violent attacks.'
 It played a central role in the Belgrade anti-gay riot that took place in 2010; its leader and other members were arrested a day before to stop the riot.
 After the parade, an additional 250 individuals were arrested.'
-The government of Serbia had previously submitted an initiative in regards to its operations, while in 2012, the Constitutional Court banned Obraz.'
+The government of Serbia had previously submitted an initiative in regards to its operations, and in 2012, the Constitutional Court banned Obraz.'
 Obradović later re-registered the organisation under the name "Svetosavski savez Obraz".'
 Throughout its existence, Obraz only participated in the 2014 parliamentary election, when it was a part of a joint list with the Serbian Radical Party (SRS) and SNP Naši.'
 Obradović was a controller during the 2022 constitutional referendum.

 The government of Serbia listed Obraz as a clerical-fascist organisation in 2005; observers also described Obraz as clerical-fascist.'
-Obraz has been defined as hardline nationalist, it is also openly antisemitic and it opposes minority rights.
-The organisation had also declared that Jews, Croats, Albanians, and other minority groups in Serbia are their enemies.
+Obraz has been defined as hardline nationalist,and it is also openly antisemitic and it opposes minority rights.
+The organisation has also declared that Jews, Croats, Albanians, and other minority groups in Serbia are their enemies.
 Throughout the 2000s, Obraz concluded a series of attacks against minority groups and homosexuals; major attacks on homosexuals occurred in 2001 and 2010.
-They had also called for the punishment of homosexuals and non-Orthodox religious believers.
-Obraz called for rehabilitation of Dimitrije Ljotić, while it had also celebrated convicted war criminals Radovan Karadžić and Ratko Mladić as war heroes.
-Obraz supports the dismantling of liberal democracy, which it called a "judeo-masonic tool of oppression", and argues that a corporative state must be established instead, and it promotes theocracy.'
+They have also called for the punishment of homosexuals and non-Orthodox religious believers.
+Obraz called for rehabilitation of Dimitrije Ljotić, while also celebrating convicted war criminals Radovan Karadžić and Ratko Mladić as war heroes.
+Obraz supports the dismantling of liberal democracy, which it called a "judeo-masonic tool of oppression", argues that a corporative state must be established instead, and promotes theocracy.'
 The organisation is opposed to Serbia joining the European Union, and calls instead for the establishment of Greater Serbia.'